Heart Shaker: Music video and promotion

 A minute-long music video teaser for "Heart Shaker" was released on December 4, 2017.
 It features Twice in white long-sleeved T-shirts and jeans performing the chorus of the song on a set that looks like a store.
 Along with the album release, full version of the heart-themed music video was uploaded online on December 11.
 Unlike their previous Korean singles, it is heavily dance-oriented in variety of vibrant and retro-inspired sets.
 It ended with doubling the members in a finale dance sequence that offers up an eighteen-member Twice through mirrored choreography.
 On January 22, 2018, it surpassed 100 million views, 41 days after the video was uploaded on YouTube.
 It surpassed 200 million views on July 11, becoming Twice's fifth music video to achieve this.
 On December 10, 2021, the music had gained 400 million views on YouTube, becoming their seventh music video to do so.

 On December 11, 2017, Twice had a live broadcast on Naver V Live to celebrate the album release.
 They also unveiled the full choreography of "Heart Shaker".
 Three days later, the group also attended SBS Love FM's Family Concert, where they performed the song live for the first time.
 Twice then performed "Heart Shaker" on music programs—Music Bank, Show!
 Music Core and Inkigayo on December 15, 16, 17, respectively.

-Japanese version

-Twice's second compilation album #Twice2, released on March 6, 2019, includes both Korean and Japanese-language versions of "Heart Shaker".
-The Japanese lyrics were written by Risa Horie, Na.Zu.Na and Yu-ki Kokubo.